 - Projected plan budgets are estimated by cohort using annualised plan budget levels for the month of 31 May 2022 for "mature participants".
-An allowance is made for monthly seasonality typically observed and plan budgets in June 2022 are checked to ensure that they do not vary substantially from those assumed. - Explicit allowance is made for variance in average plan budgets for future new entrants, relative to the broader Scheme population. - Projected plan budgets are split between 15 different support categories. - Inflation of plan budgets is added in future years from both normal inflationary sources and sources of additional inflation.
+An allowance is made for monthly seasonality typically observed and plan budgets in June 2022 are checked to ensure that they do not vary substantially from those assumed. - Explicit allowance is made for variance in average plan budgets for future new entrants, relative to the broader Scheme population.

-dollar amount of the plan budget used is referred to as 'payments'.
+44 Plan budgets represent the dollar amount of support that has been made available to participants in their plan.
+The proportion of plan budgets which are used is referred to as the 'utilisation rate', and the dollar amount of the plan budget used is referred to as 'payments'.
 Payments are modelled as this is the actual cost to the Scheme.